 As one submits Form 27EQ while filing TCS returns, any delay in submission leads to the same penalty that is levied when there’s a delay in filing TCS returns.
 Thus, the penalty is as follows:

 Form 27EQ plays a crucial role in ensuring that tax collection and deposition are successful.
 It not only provides information regarding tax collected but is also vital for TCS returns filing.
-Thus, collectors should go through the above-mentioned details to ensure successful submission of Form 27EQ before the due date.
+Thus, collectors should go through the above-mentioned details to ensure the successful submission of Form 27EQ before the due date.

 Ans: The roles played by Form 27Q and 27EQ are quite similar.
 However, the former has to be filled by NRIs or foreigners as a declaration of TDS returns.
-Meanwhile, the latter is relevant for quarterly TCS statements submitted by government and corporate collectors.
+Meanwhile, the latter is relevant for quarterly TCS statements submitted by the government and corporate collectors.

 Ans: TDS and TCS are tax collection mechanisms under the Indian taxation system.
 The former is where a deductor collects taxes from a deductee’s source of income while making a payment to them.
 Meanwhile, the latter is where a seller collects taxes when they sell something to a buyer.